awsdocs/amazon-kendra-developer-guide/doc_source/data-source-google-drive.md

 }
 ```

 The data source IAM role must have permissions to access the AWS Key Management Service key used to decrypt it\.
-For more information, see [IAM roles for Google Workspace Drive data sources](iam-roles.md#iam-roles-ds-gd)\.
+For more information, see [IAM roles for Google Drive data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

 You must create an index before you create the Google Drive data source\.
-For more information, see [Creating an index](create-index.md)\.
+For more information, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
 You provide the ID of the index when you create the data source\.

-You specify connection and other information in the console or in an instance of the [ GoogleDriveConfiguration ](API_GoogleDriveConfiguration.md) data type\.
+You specify connection and other information in the console or in an instance of the [GoogleDriveConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_GoogleDriveConfiguration.html) object\.
 You must provide the following information:
 + The Amazon Resource Name \(ARN\) of a AWS Secrets Manager secret that contains the credentials required for Amazon Kendra to connect\.

 After you create the data source, you can: